SOMEWHERE IN TRANSLATION:

 ‘To the woman who has brought beauty and grace to this profession, Domino Harvey!’

 Indeed, Scott likened Coppola’s courage in taking on the alpha male film artists of Hollywood and her unflinchingly tough but uncompromisingly feminine and feminist style of film art to a real life and equally tough but uncompromisingly feminine, feminist and implicitly Dorothy linked bounty hunter, Domino Harvey-played by Keira Knightley-in DOMINO.
-This implication was affirmed by the name of Domino, which evoked the favourite nom d’art of Coppola in her film acting youth, and by Domino’s famous film and telefilm actor father, Laurence Harvey-played by Jesse Pate-who evoked Coppola sr. Indeed, the appearance of Mickey Rourke as Domino’s implicitly Lucas and Scarecrow linked boss, Ed Moseby, head of the reality tv bounty hunter A-Team, the Bounty Squad, openly affirmed the implicit link of Harvey father and daughter to Coppola father and daughter via Rourke’s implicitly Lynch linked character Motorcycle Boy in RUMBLE FISH.
+This implication was affirmed by the name of Domino, which evoked the favourite nom d’art of Coppola in her film acting youth, and by Domino’s famous film and telefilm actor father, Laurence Harvey-played by Jesse Pate-who evoked Coppola sr. Indeed, the appearance of Rourke as Domino’s implicitly Lucas and Scarecrow linked boss, Ed Moseby, head of the reality tv bounty hunter A-Team, the Bounty Squad, openly affirmed the implicit link of Harvey father and daughter to Coppola father and daughter via Rourke’s role as Motorcycle Boy in RUMBLE FISH.

 The fact that Scott also implicitly roasted Toronto in DOMINO as much as Coppola implicitly did in LOST IN TORONTO reaffirmed his implicit support for Coppola in DOMINO.
 Indeed, the presence of Stanley Kamel as the Moses Znaimer resembling gangster, Anthony Cigliotti, implicitly affirmed the interest of Scott in Toronto.
 In fact, Scott one upped Coppola in LOST IN TRANSLATION by symbolically blowing up the CN Tower observation deck and the implicitly film artist linked bad guys in a CGI aided explosion that blew up the observation deck of the tower of the Stratosphere Hotel and Casino in the implicitly Emerald City linked Las Vegas at the end of the film, for the stratospheric tower not only resembled the CN Tower but, at 350 m, was the tallest building in Las Vegas, Nevada and the United States, second in height in North America only to the 553 m of the CN Tower.
 Indeed, the fact that the CN Tower evoking hotel and casino was owned by Dabney Coleman’s implicitly Great Oz linked Drake Bishop affirmed the implicit interest in Toronto in DOMINO, for Bishop’s name evoked Toronto pop star Drake and the Billy Bishop Airport across Toronto Harbour from the CN Tower on Toronto Island.